 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.

-Yes 🗵 No 🗆 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □
+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See the definitions of "large accelerated filer," "accelerated filer,"

-Accelerated filer □ Large accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company □ Emerging growth company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\square$

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public

-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. 🗵
+"smaller reporting company," and "emerging growth company" in Rule 1 12b-2 of the Exchange Act.
+Large accelerated filer ?
+Accelerated filer ?
+Non-accelerated filer ?
+Smaller reporting company ?
+Emerging growth company ? any, indicate by check mark if the registran g with any new or revised financial accoun t has elected not to use the extended nting standards provided pursuant to Section ı ? assessment of the effectivene her the registrant has filed a report on and ess of its internal control over financial rep C. 7262(b)) by the registered public account ? rsuant to Section 12(b) of the Act, indicate ncluded in the filing reflect the correction o ? ation received by any of the registrant's exe atements that required a recovery analysis ecutive officers during the relevant recovery ?

-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). 🗵 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-The aggregate market value of the voting and non-voting Common stock held by non-affiliates of the Registrant as of June 30, 2023 was approximately \$6.2 billion.
+The aggregate market value of the voting and non-voting Common stock held by non-affiliates of the Registrant as of June 30, 2024 was approximately \$9.2 billion.

-The number of shares outstanding of the Registrant's Common stock as of January 31, 2024:
+The number of shares outstanding of the Registrant's Common stock as of January 31, 2025:

-Number of shares
+Class Number of shares